How to Sew Bias Tape. The best 3 methods out there.

 You can use it on hems projects, cover seam allowances, or finish necklines or armholes.

-For this technique, the only thing you have to do is to place the raw edge of the fabric between the fold of the tape.
+For this technique, you only have to place the raw edge of the fabric between the folds of the tape.

 And then sew it.
 As simple as that.